x`

 Birds relocate faster when nearby structures offer shelter, height, and safety.
 Limited alternatives slow the process.

-First Week
+What Happens During the First Week

 Birds test the deterrent system.
 Landing attempts occur but drop sharply as discomfort becomes predictable.

-Weeks Two to Four
+What Happens During Weeks Two Through Four

 Activity declines significantly.
 Birds stop roosting and reduce return visits.
 Nesting attempts fail or stop completely.

-One to Three Months
+What Happens After One to Three Months

 Birds establish new routines elsewhere.
 The original site is removed from daily patterns.